 How do the trusts work?

 Grayscale has formed various cryptocurrency trusts, including GBTC and ETHE.
 These trusts contain a bundle of coins, which Grayscale keeps in offline, “cold” storage.
+Each trust’s coins are stored separately (not commingled across the funds or with other assets) and are not lent out.
 When you buy a share of a trust, you own a portion of the trust, which provides indirect exposure to cryptocurrency.

 - The share price of a trust may vary from the value of its underlying assets (the cryptocurrencies)